Spartan Arrow: History

 Built as a successor to the company's first design the Simmonds Spartan, the Arrow was a two-seat biplane with a spruce and plywood fuselage.
-The prototype G-AAWY first flew in May 1930 with Cirrus Hermes II engine.
+The prototype G-AAWY first flew in May 1930 with a Cirrus Hermes II engine.
 The 13 production aircraft that followed used mainly the de Havilland Gipsy II engine.

-One aircraft, G-ABBE, was fitted with floats and evaluated as a seaplane in 1931, it was converted back to a landplane and later sold in New Zealand, where it was renumbered as ZK-ACQ.
+One aircraft, G-ABBE, was fitted with floats and evaluated as a seaplane in 1931.
+It was converted back to a landplane and later sold in New Zealand, where it was renumbered as ZK-ACQ.

 A second aircraft, G-ABHD, was sold to Australia where it was renumbered as VH-UQD.

 A third aircraft, G-ACHG, was sold to Denmark where it was renumbered as OY-DUK.

-One aircraft G-ABST was built to test a new air-cooled Napier engine (later knowns as the Javelin).
+One aircraft, G-ABST, was built to test a new air-cooled Napier engine (later knowns as the Javelin).
 The second prototype G-AAWY was also used by Cirrus Aero Engines as an engine test bed.
 Production of the Arrow ended in 1933.